 The recommended dose is 90 mg once daily, limited to a maximum of 3 days.
-Some patients may require additional postoperative analysesia in addition to ARCOXIA during the three day treatment period.
+Some patients may require additional postoperative analgesia.

 Doses greater than those recommended for each indication have either not demonstrated additional efficacy or have not been studied.
 Therefore: